Understanding Your Dog's Diet

 Once the switch was made, kibble took over the industry, and that has not changed since.

 Finding The Right Formula

 When reading through the list, look into any ingredients that you can't identify.
-The first five ingredients should be comprised of foods you can recognize.
+The first five ingredients should be foods you can recognize.

 These ingredient panels were taken from two different dog foods.
 By reading the first few ingredients, it is immediately apparent which food contains more meat and higher quality ingredients.

-Ingredient panels are listed in descending order by the product's weight before it is cooked.
-During the cooking process, the moisture is cooked out of the ingredients that had water in them before they went into the oven.
+Ingredient panels list items in descending order by the product's weight before it is cooked.
+During the cooking process, the moisture or water is cooked out of the ingredients.
 Potatoes are a great example of this since they are composed of 90% water.